-Surrounding each of the SI detectors is a set of fiducial Light Emitting Diodes.
+Surrounding each of the SI detectors is a set of light emitting diodes, or "fiducial lights", which serve to register the SI focal plane laterally with respect to the ACA boresight.
 Each fiducial light produces a collimated beam at 635 nm which is imaged onto the ACA CCD via the RRC, the periscope, and the fiducial transfer mirror (Figure 5.3).
-The images of the fiducial lights are used to locate the instrument position relative to the HRMA nodal axis and the guide stars.